microsoft/tigertoolbox/AdaptiveIndexDefrag/README.md

 ## On what version of SQL can I use it?
 This procedure can be used from SQL Server 2005 SP2 onwards, because of the DMVs and DMFs involved.

 **NOTE:** no longer garanteed to work with SQL Server 2005.
-Use at your own volution.
+Use at your own volition.

 ## How to deploy it?
 Starting with v1.3.7, on any database context you choose to create the usp_AdaptiveIndexDefrag and its supporting objects, open the attached script, and either keep the @deploymode variable at the top to upgrade mode (preserving all historic data), or change for new deployments or overwrite old versions and objects (disregarding historic data).